 Solar Energy in Greeley

 Greeley currently has solar arrays at four City facilities: Bellvue Water Treatment Plant, Boyd Lake Water Treatment Plant, the Greeley Water Pollution Control Facility, and the Family FunPlex.
+Greeley is also a partner in 4 solar arrays on the eastern plains that provide 2.87 Megawatts of power for several city buildings that helps offset the City’s electrical cost and carbon footprint.
 These solar arrays benefit both the environment and Greeley residents by providing clean energy and helping with the City's electricity needs.

 Natural Areas & Trails